Welcome to the City of Eastvale, a city of community, pride and prosperity!

 For homeowners West of Hamner Avenue, the City of Eastvale receives parks and recreation services from Jurupa Community Services District (JCSD).
 In 1996, the District formulated and approved a Park Plan for a portion of its service area known as the Eastvale area.
 Community Facilities Districts (CFDs) have been, and are continuing to be, formed to provide the financing mechanism for acquisition and improvement of the parkland and also to provide for the ongoing maintenance.
 There are 41 CFDs that have been formed to date.
 There are approximately 250 acres of community and neighborhood parks open to the public or in different stages of development.
 The JCSD is responsible for providing water, sewer and street lights for over 91,000 people and for maintaining more than 160 acres of parks and over 25 miles of frontage landscape in newly incorporated areas of the City of Eastvale and the City of Jurupa Valley.
 There are four parks East of Hamner Avenue (between Hamner Ave. and the I-15 Freeway) that are part of Jurupa Area Parks and Recreation.

 The City of Eastvale contracts for law enforcement and fire services.
-The Riverside County Sheriff's Department (Eastvale Police) provides excellent law enforcememt services to our residents.
-The new Fire Station 27 dedicated in October 2011 provides state of the art apparatus and highly trained staff to respond to all your fire and emergency medical needs in a timely manner.
+The Riverside County Sheriff's Department (Eastvale Police) provides excellent law enforcement services to our residents.
+Fire Station 27 dedicated in October 2011 provides state of the art apparatus and highly trained staff to respond to all your fire and emergency medical needs in a timely manner.
+Fire Station 31 has begun construction and will begin serving the community in Winter 2016.

 Eastvale is a premiere location to raise a family embodied by our focus on community, pride and prosperity.
 We welcome you to our City and invite you to become a part of something great in the City of Eastvale!